shippolo/Visual_Inspection/README.md

 By default the program wall ask you to input sub plot layout, data column to plot etc. If you open UBICOMP.m you can change my_debug to true and it will let you preload all the values so matlab doesn't ask. plot_eye_data.m lists all the plots available

+These scripts were created for a class project at UNH, feel free to use and alter these files as you wish